compoundingeffects/bigpictureschool/earth_science.md

 Earth science is the study of our planet's physical systems, processes, and history.
 It encompasses geology, meteorology, oceanography, and environmental science - essentially any scientific inquiry into how Earth works as a dynamic, interconnected system.

-Let me build this understanding from the ground up using first principles.
+Let's build this understanding from the ground up using first principles.

 **Starting with the most fundamental level: Matter and Energy**